 Our restaurants are highly dependent on qualified management and operating personnel.
-Qualified individuals have historically been in short supply and an inability to attract and retain them would limit the success of our existing restaurants as well as our development of new restaurants.
+Qualified individuals have historically and during the COVID-19 pandemic have been in short supply and an inability to attract and retain them would limit the success of our existing restaurants as well as our development of new restaurants.
 We place a heavy emphasis on the qualification and training of our personnel and believe we spend significantly more on training our employees than our competitors.
 We can make no assurances that we will be able to attract and retain qualified individuals in the future which may have a more significant effect on our operation than those of our competitors.
 Additionally, the cost of attracting and retaining qualified individuals may be higher than we anticipate, and as a result, our business, financial condition and results of operations could be harmed.